Thomashighbaugh/EvoPopDark/README.md

 # EvoPopDark
 For those of us without the Budgie DE dark mode toggle
-## as OF uBUNTU 18.10 A DARK MODE TOGGLE EXISTS ON GNOME UNDER THE BANNER WITH POWER SETTINGS / SETTINGS DROP DOWN
+## as OF UBUNTU 18.10 A DARK MODE TOGGLE EXISTS ON GNOME UNDER THE BANNER WITH POWER SETTINGS / SETTINGS DROP DOWN
 ### this still looks cooler though

 ## Installation